folio-org/folio-org.github.io/source-code/index.md

   This repository is the master location for the traits and resource types, while each module is the master for its own schemas, examples, and actual RAML files.
+  It is included in other repositories via a git sub-module, usually called `raml-util`.

 - [raml-module-builder](https://github.com/folio-org/raml-module-builder)
   -- Framework facilitating easy module creation based on RAML files.